 The overlap of the marriage and service needs to be 15 or more years for the former spouse to receive medical benefits.
 This is known as the 20/20/15 rule.
 Under the 20/20/15 rule, former spouses can receive medical benefits for a limited time but do not continue receiving commissary or exchange privileges.

-The attorneys at Charlotte Christian Law have handled military divorce cases in the past and can explain the details and how they pertain to your situation, including cases where both parties are members of the military.
+The attorneys at The Law Offices of Charlotte Christian and Associates have handled military divorce cases in the past and can explain the details and how they pertain to your situation, including cases where both parties are members of the military.

 A Military Divorce Lawyer Can Help

-At Charlotte Christian Law, we give each case personalized attention.
+At The Law Offices of Charlotte Christian and Associates, we give each case personalized attention.
 We will be by your side throughout your entire case with legal guidance and strong advocacy.
 Our attorneys will bring skill and commitment during the negotiation process to ensure you receive a fair settlement, including the cost of moving after your divorce.
 We have saved clients millions of dollars in past settlement agreements.

 A military divorce is more complicated than a typical civilian divorce.
 It is important to choose an attorney who has handled these types of cases before and knows what legal barriers could arise.
 If your legal residence is in Alabama, we can help.